Thomas Morison (physician): Biography

 Morison was born about 1558 it is said, in Aberdeen, but the statement is only based on the epithet 'Aberdonanus' or 'Aberdonnus' which Morison applies to himself.
 He may have been educated at Aberdeen, and Tanner calls him 'medicinæ doctor in academia Aberdonensi,' but his name does not appear in the published records.
 Like many of his countrymen (cf. Preface to Fasti Aberdonenses, Spalding Club), Morison studied at Montpellier, whence he probably took his degree of M.D.
 It was possibly during Anthony Bacon's visit to Montpellier in 1582 that Morison made his acquaintance.
 Morison was probably at Arras in December 1592, for in a letter to Bacon he gives a remarkably minute account of the death of Alexander Farnese, which occurred there on 2 December.
-From that date until Bacon's death in 1601 Morison seems to have frequently corresponded with him, but few of his letters are preserved (Birch, Memoirs of the Reign of Queen Elizabeth, i.
-99).
-Early in 1593 Morison appears to have been at Frankfort, where he published his first book, 'Liber novus de Metallorum causis et Transubstantione,' 1593, 8vo (Brit.
-Mus.); it is dedicated to James VI, and directed against alchemists and astrologers.
+From that date until Bacon's death in 1601 Morison seems to have frequently corresponded with him, but few of his letters are preserved.

+Early in 1593 Morison appears to have been at Frankfort, where he published his first book, Liber novus de Metallorum causis et Transubstantione (Frankfurt: Ioannem Wechelum, 1593).
+It is dedicated to James VI, and directed against alchemists and astrologers.
+The book mentions the purity of gold found in Scotland.
 In the same year Morison returned to Scotland, and through Bacon's influence became one of Essex's 'earliest, as well as most considerable, intelligencers there' (Birch).
 During a visit to the north of Scotland he fell in with the Earl of Huntly, and secured considerable influence with him, which Morison thought might be of use to the queen's envoys.
 Elizabeth appears to have been quite satisfied with Morison's services, which were well rewarded with money.
 In August 1593 he received 30l from Bacon; Essex sent him a hundred crowns in September, and another hundred in March 1593–4.
-On 5 Feb.
-1593-4 Morison dedicated to James his second book, 'Papatus, seu depravatæ religionis Origo et Incrementum,' Edinb.
-1594, 8vo (Brit.
-Mus.)
+On 5 February 1594, Morison dedicated to James his second book, Papatus, seu depravatæ religionis Origo et Incrementum (Edinburgh, 1594).
 In spite of its fanciful alphabetical arrangement, it is a learned work, compiled from more than two hundred authors, and tracing the history of the papacy from its origin to the Reformation.
-It is quoted in Ussher's 'Historia Dogmatica,' p.
-271, and 'is now of rare occurrence, and highly prized by the learned for its singular erudition.'
+It is quoted in Ussher's Historia Dogmatica, p.
+271, and "is now of rare occurrence, and highly prized by the learned for its singular erudition".